Tangential Tensor Fields on Deformable Surfaces -- How to Derive Consistent $L^2$-Gradient Flows: Conclusions

-Besides these physical implications this work gives also some helpful tools for variations of first kind.
-Identity \eqref{eq:deformation_change_vector}, and its special case \eqref{eq:deformation_transport_vector}, allow to variate under a specific gauge of surface independence, though the tensor field actually obeys a different gauge.
-We used this for the example in section \ref{sec:example_vector} to circumvent calculating all commutators \wrt\ the covariant spatial and deformation derivative.
-Instead we could derive the variation only for a single gauge, which seems to simplify the situation, and concluded on the general case afterwards.
-We like to mention that the total variation $ \frac{\del\energy}{\del\para} $, deformation derivatives, and hence also the gauges, following a general principle of covariance, \ie\ they are independent of their syntactical description, \eg\ partial dependencies in $ \energy $ or coordinates dependencies.
+Besides these physical implications, this work also provides some helpful tools for variations of the first kind.
+Identity \eqref{eq:deformation_change_vector}, and its special case \eqref{eq:deformation_transport_vector}, allow for variation under a specific gauge of surface independence, even though the tensor field actually obeys a different gauge.
+We used this for the example in section \ref{sec:example_vector} to circumvent calculating all commutators with respect to the covariant spatial and deformation derivative.
+Instead, we could derive the variation only for a single gauge, which seems to simplify the situation, and concluded on the general case afterward.
+We'd like to mention that the total variation $ \frac{\partial \energy}{\partial \para} $, deformation derivatives, and hence also the gauges, follow a general principle of covariance, i.e., they are independent of their syntactical description, e.g., partial dependencies in $ \energy $ or coordinate dependencies.
 Contrarily, the strong formulation of the $ \hil $-gradient \eqref{eq:L2Grad_strong}, in terms of partial variation and gauge stress, is certainly helpful, but both summands have to be interpreted in the context of the syntax of $ \energy $.
-We showed in Appendix \ref{sec:upper_deformation_transport_vector} and \ref{sec:deformation_transport_vector_with_metric}, that this has no influence on the left-hand side of \eqref{eq:L2Grad_strong}.
+We showed in Appendices \ref{sec:upper_deformation_transport_vector} and \ref{sec:deformation_transport_vector_with_metric} that this has no influence on the left-hand side of \eqref{eq:L2Grad_strong}.